oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 2. [Climb!](https://www.nottingham.ac.uk/research/groups/mixedrealitylab/works/climb.aspx)  is a non-linear composition written for Disklavier, in which a pianist undertakes a metaphorical journey up a mountain, playing musical codes that are hidden within the score to control their path and trigger musical and visual effects, including the piano engaging them in an unusual physical duet.

-3. [SOFA Ontological Fragment Assembler (SOFA)](http://www.semanticaudio.ac.uk/demonstrators/34-sofa/) enables the combination of musical fragments – Digital Music Objects, or DMOs – into compositions, using semantic annotations to suggest compatible choices..
-Also known as [Numbers into Notes remixer](https://github.com/oerc-music/nin-remixer-public)
+3. [SOFA Ontological Fragment Assembler (SOFA)](http://www.semanticaudio.ac.uk/demonstrators/34-sofa/) enables the combination of musical fragments – Digital Music Objects, or DMOs – into compositions, using semantic annotations to suggest compatible choices.
+Also known as [Numbers into Notes remixer](https://github.com/oerc-music/nin-remixer-public).

 4. [Lohengrin TimeMachine Digital Companion](https://um.web.ox.ac.uk/lohengrin).
 Exploring the Forbidden Question: the digital companion to a textual and video essay on motif use in Lohengrin.